elysemontano/elyse-lecture-notes/js-foundations/javascript-jest.md

 ### Process
 1: Write the test first!
-Here's an example of a JavaScript test using Jest:

-Create a function called greeter that returns a string that says Hi, Delta 2022!!!
+Prompt:  Create a function called greeter that returns a string that says Hi, Delta 2022!!!

 Before writing a test, I like to determine any inputs and my expected output
 Input: none